 06: THE PRACTICE OF TEACHING 2:30 pm Saturday 20th October, Teatro alle Tese

-The panel will discuss the mutually beneficial and reciprocal relationship between teaching and practice and include architects who teach in schools of architecture as part of their creative process.
+The panel will discuss the mutually beneficial and reciprocal relationship between teaching and practice as part of the creative process with architects who teach in schools of architecture.

 07: COMMUNICATING ARCHITECTURE 2:30 pm Saturday 27th October, Teatro alle Tese

 Architecture exhibitions are important sites of research, dissemination, and communication.
 This panel will extend and further challenge the concept of exhibiting architecture in developing communication and representational techniques to test ideas and engage more deeply with the public.